 TAP INTO THE FIDO ECOSYSTEM.

 The Nok Nok Authentication Server is a FIDO UAF CertifiedTM server built using standards created by the Fast IDentity Online (FIDO) Alliance.
-A growing number of device OEMs are building support for FIDO into their devices and authentication mechanisms, enabling off-the-shelf interoperability with FIDO Ready servers.
+A growing number of device OEMs are building support for FIDO into their devices and authentication mechanisms, enabling off-the-shelf interoperability with FIDO Certified servers.
 This FIDO ecosystem manages upgrades, builds support for new authentication technologies and devices, tests for compatibility implementations, and reviews the security of FIDO systems.